 The Block Arcade

-Waltz down Cathedral Arcade’s narrow, L-shaped structure with graceful arches and stained glass.
-There’s a range of boutique shops, most notably Kuwaii.
-All products are Melbourne-made and meticulously designed for functional, lasting wear.
-To stay on the Melboune-manufactured trail, pop down to Obus.
-Producing casualwear, footwear, swimwear, accessories and more, the modern Melbourne woman is sure to find just what she is looking for.
-And for those of you who dream of taking it back to the 60’s (’70s, ’80s or ’90s) don’t miss Vintage Sole on your way out.
+Waltz down Cathedral Arcade’s narrow, L-shaped structure of graceful arches and stained glass.
+There’s a range of boutiques, including Kuwaii.
+All their fresh fashions are Melbourne-made and meticulously designed for functional, lasting wear.
+To stay on the Melbourne-manufactured trail, check out Obus.
+They have casualwear, footwear, swimwear, accessories and more, so the modern woman is sure to find just what she’s looking for.
+And for those of you who dream of taking it back to the 60’s (70s, 80s or 90s), don’t miss Vintage Sole on your way out.
 Cherry pick that one-off accessory, track down a streetwear classic or dig up a designer find.
+Discover more in our guide to Cathedral Arcade, the gateway to the Nicholas Building.

 Campbell Arcade dates back to the 1950s.
-Although it might be a little quieter now, the salmon-stained walkway still holds a range of shops including a jeweller named Corky Saint Clair.
-The Cats Meow stocks independently-designed wares and you’ll find vinyl at Wax Museum Records.
+Although it might be a little quieter now, the salmon-tiled walkway has a quirky collection of shops including a jeweller named Corky Saint Clair.
+The Cats Meow stocks independently designed fashion and accessories, and you’ll find vinyl at Wax Museum Records.

 If you prefer to avoid the shoulder-to-shoulder bustle of Centre Place, make a beeline for Manchester Lane.
-A range of boutique designers are tucked into box-sized stores, including Design a Space.
-Giving local designers the opportunity to showcase independent lines, there’s bound to be something that’ll catch your eye.
-A little further down, The Sure Store’s range of street apparel is sure to complete your look.
-Finally, step into Bared Footwear — a one-of-a-kind footwear boutique selling chic shoes designed to provide sneaker comfort.
+A range of independent designers’ creations are tucked into shoebox-sized stores, including Design a Space.
+There’s bound to be something that’ll catch your eye at this showcase of 100-plus local designers, from fashion to artworks.
+A little further along, The Sure Store’s range of street apparel is sure to complete your look.
+Finally, step into Bared Footwear — a one-of-a-kind boutique selling chic shoes designed to provide sneaker comfort.

 An unassuming laneway marked by the old-school Pelligrini’s Espresso Bar on its corner, Crossley Street hides its secrets well.
-Look for the baby blue, pale doorway and neon red pretzel to enter Lucy Folk, a boutique jewellery designer.
-Their ‘foodie jewels’ include popcorn rings and her original pasta range sit alongside stunning rings.
-Reward your successful shopping with some Asian-style street food at Gingerboy or a Seven Seeds coffee-stop at charming hole-in-the-wall, Traveller.
+Look for the pale baby-blue doorway and neon-red pretzel to enter Lucy Folk‘s jewellery shop, where everything looks good enough to eat.
+Her ‘foodie jewels’ include popcorn rings, pasta bangles and taco pendants.
+Cap off your successful shopping expedition with some Asian-style street food at Gingerboy or a Seven Seeds coffee-stop at charming hole-in-the-wall, Traveller.

 Centre Place and Degraves Street